Hugh Filbee of Lewknor, Oxfordshire, Letters of Administration 30 May 1772 Oxfordshire Records Office: ref Arch b.32 f.66

 Let Administration pass as prayed the said Hugh PhFilbee having been sworn duly to administrator as usual Before me D Burton, Chancellor Present Andw Not.
 Pub.”

-(Amanuensis Monday is a daily blogging prompt hosted by Geneabloggers) You might also like:Amanuensis Monday: Richard (…more)
+(Amanuensis Monday is a daily blogging prompt hosted by Geneabloggers) You might also like:Amanuensis Monday: Matthew (…more)

 Earlier in the week, I transcribed the 1756 will of Hugh Filbee, yeoman of Lewknor, Oxfordshire.
 What does Hugh’s will tell us?

 Although nothing in the probate mentions the exact date of Hugh’s death, we do know the date it was proved: 16 January 1767.
 This coincides with the burial of Hugh Filbee in Lewknor on 14 January 1767.
 (See chart)